This post will walk you through specific steps to build an AiMesh setup and offer tips on how to optimize and maintain one.

-It’s part of my series on Asus’s AiMesh, a popular way to build a robust home Wi-Fi mesh system in the past few years.
-That said, check the related box below if you have any AiMesh-related questions.
+This post is part of my series on Asus's AiMesh, a popular way to build a robust home Wi-Fi mesh system.
+That said, check the related box below to make sure you've followed the coverage in the right order or if you have any AiMesh-related questions.

 Dong's note: I first published this post on February 11, 2022, and last updated it on January 13, 2023, with more detailed steps and relevant information.

 Getting an AiMesh system of your own: The hardware arrangement

 Generally, we do the hardware arrangement after already logically linking the units to build your mesh system -- via the step-by-step guide below.

 I put it on top because I believe we should have an overview of how the system is supposed to pan out physically before setting it up.
 The whole thing is a chicken and egg situation, and I lay it out according to how my brain works.

 With that, here goes:

 You need at least two routers to create an AiMesh system.
 No matter what combo you get, which I detailed in this post, the setup process is generally the same.